 - Illness and physical issues often necessitate changed housing needs.

-- Relatives sometimes have the capacity to step up but for those without a familial safety net, having more options would be enormously comforting.
+- Relatives sometimes have the capacity to step up but having more options would be enormously comforting.

 So, the need for bridge housing is urgent.
 With this tepid recovery from the 2008 economic collapse, the housing crisis could take a generation to resolve.
 The good news is that I am working to create a process to identify existing possibilities for home sharing and to create new developments as well.
 Home Sharing Options – a range of choices describes various types of housing.